Instantons on the Blown-up Surface and the Affine Vertex Algebra: Introduction

-Vafa--Witten \cite{Vafa-Witten} observed that $Z_{a}(x,1/x,q)$ is related to the character of the WZW model of $\mathrm{SU}(r)$ at level $1$ for any $r>0$, and highlighted the unresolved mystery of the appearance of a 2d CFT in this context (see \S 1,3,4,6 of \cite{Vafa-Witten} for the precise formulations).
-Nakajima--Yoshioka \cite{nakajima2001moduli} studied the setting for the equivariant cohomology groups of the moduli space of framed sheaves over $\mb{P}^2$, and constructed a basis representation of the affine Lie algebra $\hat{\mathrm{gl}}_r$ on the blow-up through the localization.
+so that $Z_a(x,1/x,q)=\frac{\theta_a(q)}{\eta(q)^2}$.
+Nakajima--Yoshioka \cite{nakajima2001moduli} studied the equivariant cohomology of the moduli space of framed sheaves over $\mb{P}^2$, and constructed a basic representation of the affine Lie algebra $\hat{\mathrm{gl}}_r$ on the blow-up through localization.
 It provided a rational CFT construction for $S=\mathbb{P}^2$, as there is a correspondence between the WZW model and the basic representation through the affine vertex algebra (we refer to \cite{YellowBook} for details of this correspondence).
-For the general case, including the unframed moduli space of stable coherent sheaves on any surface and non-equivariant cohomology, it remains unsolved.
+For the general case, including unframed moduli spaces of stable coherent sheaves on arbitrary surfaces and non-equivariant cohomology, the problem remained open.

-In our paper, we give a full answer to this question by providing a geometric construction of this affine Lie algebra $\hat{\mathrm{gl}_r}$ action for any surface $S$ and many different cohomology theories.
+In our paper, we give a full answer to this question by providing a geometric construction of this affine Lie algebra $\hat{\mathrm{gl}}_r$ action for any surface $S$ and many different cohomology theories.
 All the algebras in our paper are defined over $\mb{Z}$.
-The basic representation $\mf{F}(r)$ is defined through the Boson-Fermion correspondence (see \cref{thm:fermion-boson} for the details) and decomposes as the direct sum of irreducible representations $\mf{F}(r)_{l,\bullet}$, where $l$ is the central charge of the representation.
-It is periodic, which means that for any $l\in\mb{Z}$, we have $\mf{F}(r)_{l,\bullet}\cong \mf{F}(r)_{l+r,\bullet}$.
-Now, we fix $r$ and $c_1$.
-Let $\mb{H}^*$ be one of the (co)homology theories, including the Grothendieck group of coherent sheaves, the Hochschild homology group, the Chow group, and the Hodge cohomology group. \begin{theorem}[\cref{main1}] If $\Gcd(r,c_1\cdot H)=1$, then for any $l\in\mb{Z}$, we have an identification of $\hat{\mathrm{gl}}_r$-representations:
+The basic representation of $\hat{\mathrm{gl}}_r$, which is denoted by $\mf{F}(r)$, is defined through the Boson--Fermion correspondence (see \cref{thm:fermion-boson} for the details) and decomposes as the direct sum of irreducible representations $\mf{F}(r)_{l,\bullet}$, where $l$ is the central charge of the representation.
+It is periodic, which means that $\mf{F}(r)_{l,\bullet}\cong \mf{F}(r)_{l+r,\bullet}$ for any $l\in\mb{Z}$.
+Let $\mb{H}^*$ be one of the (co)homology theories, including the Grothendieck group of coherent sheaves, the Hochschild homology group, the Chow group, and the Hodge cohomology group. \begin{theorem}[\cref{main1}] Fix $r$ and $c_1$ such that $\Gcd(r,c_1\cdot H)=1$.
+Then for any $l\in\mb{Z}$, we have an identification of $\hat{\mathrm{gl}}_r$-representations: